pharaox/carnalitas_x/README.md

 * Once a prisoner is converted to a slave, it's no longer possible to ransom him or her.
 You can instead sell them to e.g. their mother, and the mother will happily become their new owner.
 * Although there are religious doctrines that should govern whether owning slaves of certain faiths is considered a crime, shunned, or accepted, they are not followed consistently when determining if someone can be enslaved, bought, or seized.

 This mod attempts to address the above shortcomings.
+The reimagined slavery system introduced by this mod aims to better integrate slavery with other aspects of the game, make interacting with slaves and other rulers more interesting and rewarding, achieve a better game balance, and maintain a reasonable challenge for the human player.
 It does this by reworking some of the slave interactions and introducing a few new ones.
-It aims to be compatible with other Carnalitas features and with other mods based on Carnalitas.
+It also aims to be compatible with other Carnalitas features and with other mods based on Carnalitas.

-The reimagined slavery system introduced by this mod aims to better integrate slavery with other aspects of the game, make interacting with slaves and other rulers more interesting and rewarding, achieve a better game balance, and maintain a reasonable challenge for the human player.

 ## Features